ranja-sarkar/Optimization-NOGD/README.md

 -------------

 Well-known **optimization algorithms** for **continuous variables** in the objective function are simulated annealing, particle swarm method, genetic algorithm.
-These are the ones that do not use gradient to optimize.
+These are the ones that do not use gradient to optimize the model.

 1. **Simulated annealing**